InfomineoGithub/infominerva/bcg-knowledge-search-tool/README.md

-# BCG Knowledge Search Tool
+# Infominerva Knowledge Search Tool

 ## Overview

-The BCG Knowledge Search Tool is a powerful, web-based application designed to streamline access to BCG's internal knowledge base.
+The infominerva Tool is a powerful, web-based application designed to streamline access to BCG's internal knowledge base.
 It combines a robust backend API with a user-friendly frontend interface, providing authorized users with quick and efficient search capabilities across BCG's vast repository of information.

 ## Key Features